 A: The companies we reviewed are U.S.-based and available 24/7.
-All of them have at least some bilingual agents who speak Spanish as well as English, and several can help your customers with other language needs.
+All of them have bilingual agents who speak Spanish, as well as English, and several can help your customers with other language needs.

 You can instruct representatives to do any number of things with your calls.
-They can simply take messages from inbound calls or transfer calls to you, they can set appointments and help with order processing, or you can have the call center agents handle technical calls following a custom script about your business and its products or services.
-Some companies charge an extra fee for custom scripts, especially for complex ones.
+They can take messages from inbound calls or transfer calls to you, they can set appointments and help with order processing, or you can have agents handle technical calls following a custom script about your business and its products or services.
+Some companies charge extra for custom scripts, especially for complex ones.
 Keep this in mind when shopping for a call center service.

 Q: What are the benefits of a call center?

 A: Call centers free up your and your employees' time so you can focus on the important aspects of running your business while others handle your phone calls.
 A call center is a good way to improve your customer service without taxing your current resources, and it's a cost-effective solution, especially if you purchase a plan that lets you pay for minutes you use them.

 Call center services also help you close sales since someone is available to assist with order processing and appointment setting.
 You can also have call centers follow up with your customers and work on converting leads into customers.

 A: Call centers vary significantly in their cost from company to company.
 While many advertise per-minute rates, more goes into pricing than just the rate alone.
 Many charge a setup fee, and some charge additional fees for certain services.
 Some round usage up, which can inflate costs; some round to the nearest 6-second increment, while others round up to as much as the nearest minute.
 A call center that rounds up usage might have a lower rate, but your total bill will likely be much higher.
 The best call centers will explain your rate and any additional charges.